Hi is it possible to upload the whole modeling process for your architectural building in Sketchup???

 I know this isn't as detailed as you would hope for, but this video:http://www.ramyhanna.com/2011/05/modeling-in-sketchup.htmlshows my process of modeling in SketchUp from start to finish.
 Even though there is no dialogue and it's sped up, it should give you a fairly good idea of my process in SU.

-Is it possible to upload other videos of architectural modeling in SU?
+Do you have other videos of arch modeling in SU?

 Dear sirmy name is punith kumar from manglore. i have been complited bsc.in interior designing . i have seen your designing of 3d. it is very nice . i need your guide line . i wanted to know which are the sowftware it is easy and best design ..